pydanny/pydanny-event-notes/DjangoConEurope2013/web_of_stuff.rst

 * Computers are getting big again because of server farms and huge number crunching efforts
 * Economy of size goes in both directions.
 Not just big data, but little Data

+As backend developers it's easy to forget that often with all the servers and code and automation we forget that at some point deep in the chain there is a a human being interaction with the system.
+Example: Cell Phone